 - Improved cash flow.
 An investor might exchange properties to increase cash flow —for instance, moving their investment from a higher-tax locale to a lower-tax region to improve returns.

-At Kaplan Voekler, we will continue to closely monitor legislation on the proposed like-kind exchange caps.
+At KVCF, we will continue to closely monitor legislation on the proposed like-kind exchange caps.
 Contact us for a consultation to learn more about how we help businesses navigate the tax implications of real estate transactions